-Based on the resolution approved in the board meeting held on October 2, 2019, for the issuance of 14,700 thousand ordinary shares amounting to \$299,733 thousand at \$20.39 per share, with par value of \$10 per share, to repay the Group's borrowings, with December 26, 2019 set as the date of capital increase.
+Based on the resolution approved in the stockholders' meeting held on June 16, 2020, the Board of Directors was authorized to undertake cash offering through private placement within one year, with less than 13,000 thousand stocks to be issued.
+On April 12, 2021, the Board of Directors resolved to issue 13,000 thousand new common stocks amounting to \$264,550 thousand at \$20.35 per share, with a par value of \$10 per share and April 14, 2021 was set as the date of capital increase.
 The relevant statutory registration procedures had been completed.